 I grew up wanting to be an astronaut.
 Unfortunately, I made the mistake of crunching the odds as a kid.
 When you’re born in Sri Lanka and have less than 20/20 vision, being an astronaut is a bit of stupid idea.
 So I decided if I couldn’t visit worlds, I’d make them up in my head.

 As it turns out, I was much better at that.
 I’ve been a tech journalist, a political blogger, a game designer and a competitive gamer; I’m now a researcher, looking for ways to leverage big data and economics for the greater good.
 My specialty is social and information networks.

-For what’s been written about me, here’s a list from the most recent to the oldest.
+For what’s been written about my work, here’s a list of some writeups – from the most recent to the oldest.
 There are a few appearances that are either only in print, or on TV and radio, that are lost in the ether – this is what can be found easily.

 Groundviews: Thoughts on Numbercaste by Yudhanjaya Wijeratne, by Sanjana Hattotuwa

 Sunday Times: Showing the world we too can write Science Fiction, by Smirti Daniel

 Huffington Post: Yudhanjaya W on books and writing, by Taylor Dibbert

 Lanka Comic Con: The Sri Lankan Scifi Novel ‘Numbercaste’ just dropped, and it’s hot, by Navin Weeraratne

 Roar Media: How Digital Publishing is challenging the traditional print game, by Dilina Amaruwan